 These machines are made to last for quite some time, especially the higher quality ones.
 Try to choose something that has a warranty that extends for several years.
 Hopefully, this will give you some peace of mind in your investment.

 The reviews of these Aquabot pool cleaners were put together to help you decide as to which one to buy.
 Do we think that you could pick the wrong one?
 Not really.
 The only issue that would happen is ending up with not enough features to clean your pool the way you want it done.
-The Aquabot Elite Pool Cleaner is our favorite choice because of the quality of the clean and the diversity of the pools that is can sufficiently manage.
+The Aquabot Elite Pool Cleaner is our pick for the best Aquabot pool cleaner because of the quality of the clean and the diversity of the pools that is can sufficiently manage.
 This is a robotic pool cleaner that will last you many years and keep your pool looking great.
 Although it is a bit more of an initial investment, you will understand its value when it is purchased.